NorskHelsenett/HelseID.Samples/HelseId.JwkGenerator/README.md

 dotnet run -- --key-type rsa|ec --prefix <file-prefix>
 ```

 Replace `<file-prefix>` with a descriptive name of your key.
 It will be part of the filenames.
-For example, `dotnet run -- --key-type rsa --prefix test` will create two files: 'test_jwk.json' and 'test_jwk_pub.json'.
-The first file contains the whole key pair (including the private key), while the second file only contains the public key.
+For example, `dotnet run -- --key-type ec --prefix test` will create two files: 'test_jwk.json' and 'test_jwk_pub.json'.
+The first file contains the key pair (including the private key), while the second file only contains the public key.

 ## Build exe